 This web page shows only a small excerpt of our Granvil research.
 Another 145 words (10 lines of text) covering the years 1165, 1315, 1542, 1591, 1576, 1577, 1596, 1643, 1600, 1658, 1628, 1701, 1661, 1701, 1691, 1693, 1692, 1711, 1707, 1666, 1735 and 1712 are included under the topic Early Granvil History in all our PDF Extended History products and printed products wherever possible.

 Granvil Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Granville, Granfield, Grandfield, Greenfield and others.
+The various spellings include Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Granvil family (pre 1700)